meowyaknon/PSCP/README.md

 # Study Guide ✩°｡🧸𓏲⋆.🧺𖦹 ₊˚

-This repository contains solutions for **PSCP Mock Exams** KMITL IT23.
+This repository contains solutions for **PSCP Mock Exams and others soon** KMITL IT23.
 It is designed as a study resource and quick reference guide.

 ---